Month 12, Day 20, Sunday 6:25 p.m.

 Lynwood’s people had returned, and brought with them almost a dozen other people—likely the thaumaturges she had requested.
 One of the other tables was covered with spell components, and among them sat a small star-maple sapling in a pot.
 The sheer efficiency was astounding.
 She couldn’t have been working for more than a couple of hours.

 Siobhan pried open her fingers to release the pen and stood.

 The other members of the room quieted their low murmurs and turned to face her quickly, some squinting at her and some not even attempting to meet her gaze.

 “We have gathered everything you ordered,” Lynwood said.

-“We will be casting what I suspect is a newly-created spell today,” she said to the newcomers.
-“If any of you are not comfortable with your ability to do so without endangering yourself or your fellows, please leave.”
+“We will be casting what I suspect is a newly created spell today,” she said to the newcomers.
+“If any of you are not comfortable with your ability to do so without endangering yourself or your fellows, leave now.”

 “These are the best thaumaturges among my people,” Lynwood said.
 “They will learn and obey, at your discretion, Queen of Ravens.”

 Siobhan tried not to smirk at that.
 ‘Too bad I don’t have a group of sorcerers to boss around on a daily basis.’
-She realized soon after thinking it the folly of that wish.
+She realized immediately after thinking it the folly of that wish.
 ‘No, wait, that might actually be horrible.
 Most people are imbeciles.
-I don’t want to be stuck leading a group of imbeciles who can’t do anything without constant instruction.’
+I don’t want to be stuck leading a group of imbeciles who cannot do anything without constant instruction.’

 “Follow along, then,” she said.
 “Nothing we do tonight should be beyond your comprehension or abilities, and I do not enjoy repeating myself.”